chaincodelabs/signet-wallet-project/recover_balance.md

 # Week 1: Recover Wallet State

 Challenge: given a descriptor and a blockchain, compute your confirmed wallet balance.
-Submit a program with your `xprv` hard-coded, execute the necessary bitcoin-cli RPCs and return your wallet balance as float with 8 decimal places.
+Submit a program with your `tprv` hard-coded, execute the necessary bitcoin-cli RPCs and return your wallet balance as float with 8 decimal places.

 We will run your program against Bitcoin Core synced to our private signet chain